iosamuel/souch/README.md

 Simple client interface for handle CouchDB Database from NodeJS with some utilities that you can use.

+You can see an example using Souch in [http://github.com/samuelb1311/nodecrud](http://github.com/samuelb1311/nodecrud)

 ## How to use

 	var CouchDB = require('souch');